 Male maturation rates are also very similar for humans and orcas, beginning in early to mid-teens with full maturity in late teens.
 This indicates that full male lifespans in undisturbed populations may also be similar.

-Many more females live into in their 80s and 90s or more, and males into their 60s and 70s or more, about equivalent to human lifespans.
-It's entirely possible they could have even longer lifespans.
+Many females in undisturbed populations may live into in their 80s and 90s or more, and males into their 60s or more, about equivalent to human lifespans.